 Centenarian receives commemorative coin from Mayor of Causeway Coast and Glens Borough Council

-A centenarian who lives in Portrush is the latest recipient of a civic gift as part of Causeway Coast and Glens Borough Council’s NI 100 programme.
+A centenarian from Aghadowey is the latest recipient of a special civic gift presented as part of Causeway Coast and Glens Borough Council’s NI 100 programme.

 The civic gift scheme is open to all people, organisations and businesses who celebrate their 100th birthday between January 1st 2021 and December 31st 2021.